 Wi-Fi is available throughout the hospital, including patient rooms and public areas.
 Ensure Wi-Fi is enabled on your device and select the Healthscope network.

 Small electrical appliances, such as shavers and hairdryers, may be used in the hospital.
 However, it is necessary to have these items checked and tagged as electrically safe by a qualified electrician prior to your admission, so please advise nursing staff if you wish to use appliances that have not been checked.
 Faulty equipment may interfere with the use of vital medical equipment.
 We do not accept responsibility for damage to, or personal injury from, electrical items bought into the hospital.

 Flowers and balloons delivered for patients will be sent to the patient's room when permitted.
 Due to infection control precautions, live flowers are not permitted in Intensive Care.

-As a healthcare facility we endorse a smoke free environment for all staff, visitors and patients, and therefore smoking is prohibited in the hospital and on the hospital grounds.
-For patients who find this difficult, please discuss alternative therapies with your doctor or nurse, as we are equipped to provide appropriate support.
+As a healthcare facility we endorse a smoke free environment for all staff, visitors and patients.
+Smoking is, therefore, prohibited in the hospital and on the hospital grounds.
+For patients who find this difficult, please discuss alternative therapies with your doctor or nurse - we can provide appropriate support.
 Patients who wish to smoke must leave the hospital grounds at their own risk, unaccompanied by staff.
 Please inform the ward staff of your intention to do so.